newpatriks/d3-circular-visualization/README.md

 ![Circular-percentage](http://s1.postimg.org/x59zrod27/Captura_de_pantalla_2015_02_24_a_las_23_06_36.png)

-This is an js object that lets you build a visualizacion to show percentage data, or other data that can be represented by a circular visualization.
+This is a js object that lets you build a visualizacion to show percentage data, or other data that can be represented by a circular visualization.
 The plugin has been created using the library [D3.js](http://d3js.org/).

 Here you have an example working: [Circular visualization](http://jordillobet.es/projects/circular-visualization/)